jcsombria/ejss-plugins/README.md

 Because there is an educational value in the process of creating a simulation, EJS can also be used as a pedagogical tool itself.
 With it, teachers can ask their students to create a simulation by themselves, perhaps by following some guidelines which provided by the instructor.
 Used in this way, EJS can help students make their conceptualizations explicit.
 Used in groups, through [social constructionism](http://en.wikipedia.org/wiki/Social_constructionism), it can help improve the students' abilities to discuss and communicate about science, learning to be scientist instead of learning about it.

+<a name="Download"></a>
+# Download

+## Stable version

+EjsS stable version is available at [the release folder](https://gitlab.com/ejsS/tool/tree/master/Release).

+Note that the file name ending _yymmdd indicates year, month, day of built.

+IMPORTANT: EjsS 5.X requires Java Runtime Environment (JRE) 1.7 or 1.8.
+Is is NOT fully Java 9 compatible.

+## Beta version

+You can also download beta releases.
+They allow you to see the latest features.

+## Running EjsS

+* Unzip the distribution file.
+This will create a new folder, e.g. EJS_5.3.
+* Start EJS with the file EjsConsole.jar.

+<a name="Credits"></a>
 # Credits

 Easy Java/Javascript Simulations is the exclusive copyright of its author, [Francisco Esquembre](http://www.um.es/fem/PersonalWiki), who distributes it under a [GNU GPL license](http://www.gnu.org/copyleft/gpl.html).